 Food and provisions, collected under the status quo data collection, are another variable cost input intended to inform analysts concerning variable operating costs.
 These costs are believed to be subject to some degree of inaccuracy, as inventories are carried over between groundfish and crab fisheries and from year to year.
-Although many vessels may draw estimates from their settlement sheets, these costs may not be fully accurate, as some vessels charge crews daily food costs and some vessels have crews purchase their own food.
+Although many vessels may draw estimates from their settlement sheets, these costs may not be fully accurate, due to inventory issues, and practices of charging crews daily food costs or having crews purchase their own food.
+Collection of food and provision data on a fishery basis may provide a reasonable general fleetwide estimate of expenditures prior to the season specifically for the season, despite the a variety of practices for charging for food and provisions and carryover of inventories.